-Please provide a cover letter addressed to the members of the search committee, a curriculum vita, a teaching statement, and a writing sample.
+Please provide a cover letter addressed to the members of the search committee, a curriculum vita, a teaching statement, copies of course evaluations, and a writing sample.
 At least three confidential letters of recommendation must be sent via email to email@example.com.
-The position may begin as early as June 1, 2020.
-Applications will be processed from March 23, 2020, until the position is filled.
+The position may begin as early as June 1, 2021.
+Applications arriving by January 15, 2021 will be given priority consideration.

 For additional information, please contact Dr. Michael Lamb at firstname.lastname@example.org.

-Ph.D. in a relevant humanities field, such as environmental studies, literature, history, philosophy, political theory, or religious studies.
+Ph.D. in a relevant humanities field, such as literature, history, classics, philosophy, political theory, religious studies, African American studies, and/or women’s, gender, and sexuality studies.